- ES Home

 Not long ago, though, Christ's paintbrush was in trouble.
 Non-native invasive plant species, off-highway vehicle use, trespass livestock, and recreation activities caused the species, which is confined to a small 200-acre (81-hectare) area on Mt.
 Harrison, to decline.
 By 1980, its habitat became so degraded the U.S. Fish and Wildlife Service (Service) added the plant to the list of candidate species for Endangered Species Act protection.

-A Candidate Conservation Agreement between the U.S. Fish and Wildlife Service (Service) and the U.S. Forest Service (USFS) has dramatically reversed the fortunes of this plant.
-The USFS has demonstrated a strong commitment to the plant's conservation by establishing a Botanical Special Interest Area within Sawtooth National Forest.
-Fencing to prevent livestock trampling, strategic placement of boulders near plants prevent off-road vehicle damage, and monitoring have also helped improve the species' status.
+Sawtooth National Forest demonstrated a strong commitment to the plant's conservation by establishing a Botanical Special Interest Area atop Mt.
+Harrison.
+Fencing to prevent livestock trampling, strategic placement of boulders near plants prevent off-road vehicle damage, and annual monitoring have also helped improve the species' status

 These restoration efforts will also benefit another vulnerable species – the greater sage-grouse (Centrocercus urophasianus) – by improving the quality of its summer brood-rearing habitat.